SolCharms/Betelgeuse/README.md

     dex-cli list-purchased-future

-The output to the terminal should look like the following:
+For a successful transaction, the output to the terminal should look like the following:

 ![Screenshot from 2023-01-16 19-49-14](https://user-images.githubusercontent.com/97003046/212786451-45e2465e-8006-4202-986c-73255cd052a7.png)